When we pack up the RV or car to head out and tackle the wilderness with friends and family, you can bet a cooler will be included.

 With a silicone gasket and marine grade compression latches, there will be absolutely zero air transfer to the outside world.
 Just be certain to clean off the silicone gasket thoroughly after each use when you get home.

-I really like that the cooler is a IBSC certified bear resistant container.
+I really like that the cooler is a IGBC certified bear resistant container.
 This is great touch for camping in animal friendly areas to make sure that you keep yourself and the animals safe!
-The Engel 65 is a great choice for when you go camping, hunting, or fishing.
+The Engel 65 is one of the best coolers like yeti but cheaper.

 Remember when we talked about durable handles?
 Coleman’s steel handles and metal brackets are sturdy and durable.